kytos/kytos/docs/developer/how_to_contribute.rst

 - **Error output** or logs pasted in your issue or in a `Gist <http://gist.github.com/>`__.
 When pasting them in the issue, wrap it with three backticks: **\`\`\`** so it renders nicely, like ``this``;
+- **Traffic files** - if your issue is related to network traffic, attach as many traffic files as possible (i.e.: .pcap), as long as they don't contain sensitive information;
 - **Steps to reproduce** - please inform all the steps to reproduce the error;
 - **Motivation or use case** - explain why this is a bug for you;
 - **System details** like what library or operating system you’re